New septic system owners often have a lot of questions

-Remember that the drains in your home lead into your septic tank.
-Be very mindful of what you flush and put in your garbage disposal
+All the drains in your home lead into your septic tank, so be very mindful of what you flush and put in your garbage disposal

-and other pipes because septic systems are designed for organic waste.
-Avoid the following:
+and other pipes.
+Septic systems are designed for only organic waste and shouldn't have any of the following:

 - Wipes (even "flushable"), paper towels

 - Medications, supplements

 - Bones, dried beans, popcorn kernels

 - Fibrous, starchy food (e.g. celery, potato peels)

 by being more efficient with water consumption.
 For example, spread out washing laundry

 instead of doing multiple loads at one time, shorten your showers, turn off the faucet when brushing your teeth, etc. Installing energy-efficient toilets and washing machines is also a good idea.